otris/vscode-janus-debug/README.md

   * In `vscode-janus-debug.browser` a browser is selected.

 **Server Console**
-* Can be connected and disconnected by settings either.
+* Will be connected and disconnected automatically, if setting `autoConnect` in `vscode-janus-debug.serverConsole` is to `true`.

 **Auto-upload script on save**
-* Scripts can be automatically uploaded every time the user saves the file.
+* Scripts can be automatically uploaded every time you save the file.
+The default behaviour is, that you will be asked at every time you press `strg + s`, if the scritpt should be uploaded.
+You can specify scripts that should always or never be uploaded without asking.
+Or you can switch this feature off by answering `Never upload scripts automatically`.
+If you want to turn the feature on again later, you only have to set `vscode-janus-debug.uploadOnSaveGlobal` to `true` in your **user** settings.

 ## Requirements